jacobmcnamee/rclone/docs/content/docs.md

 modification time and are the same size (or have the same checksum if using `--checksum`).

+### --immutable ###

+Treat source and destination files as immutable and disallow modification.
+Fail if existing files have been modified.

+This can be useful as an additional layer of protection for immutable or append-only data sets.

 ### --log-file=FILE ###

 Log all of rclone's output to FILE.
 This is not active by default.